Reamuji/3DToGeoDash_SPWN/README.md

 # 3DToGeoDash_SPWN
 convert .obj file into a gd level. and you can rotate it in 3 dimention inside the level

+blender has the option to export as .obj file just in case you don't know

 made with some unauthorized help from https://github.com/patrickbies/spwn-3d lol. idk how to read a file, so i take a peek to those who was already there before me. btw you should check out that project, it much cooler than the one you're looking at rn